IPG-Automotive-UK/Aslan-CarMaker/README.md

 git clone --recurse-submodules https://github.com/IPG-Automotive-UK/Aslan-CarMaker.git
 ```

+#### Change CarMaker Version (optional)
+To compile and use a different CarMaker 9 version other than 9.1, several changes to the code need to be made.
+These changes are described here and must be made before the project is built.
+All paths below are relative to the project root folder.

+1. CMStart.sh - the command ```/opt/ipg/bin/CM-9.1``` (line 7) needs to point to the main CarMaker executable that you want to use.
+Alter the name and location of the executable as appropriate.
+2. src/Makefile - the command ```include /opt/ipg/carmaker/linux64-9.1/include/MakeDefs.linux64``` (line 16) needs to point to the correct MakeDefs file for the desired CarMaker version.
+Alter the CarMaker source directory path as appropriate.
+3. ros/ros1_ws/src/cmnode/CMakeLists.txt - The two strings that set the CarMaker version ```set(CARMAKER_VER 9.1)``` and ```set(CARMAKER_NUMVER 90100)``` (line 18-19) need to be appropriately altered to the CarMaker version of choice.

 #### Build Project
 A build script `build_cmrosif.sh` is included in this project that must be run before use.
 It can be found in the top directory of the project.
 Ensure that the appropriate permission has been given to the script to run as an executable.
 ```